-Beyond scaling into regional markets within Asia, how can Singapore’s LogTech startups capitalise on Singapore’s international reputation to break into major global markets such as Germany?
-Opportunities in Europe’s logistics market are plentiful, and Germany is an ideal market to begin this journey, with increasing industry digitalisation, high support for logistics startups, and an openness from German corporates to incorporate innovative startup solutions.
+Beyond scaling into regional markets within Asia, how can Singapore’s LogTech startups capitalise on Singapore’s international reputation to break into major global markets such as Germany to fulfil international market expansion plans?
+Market opportunities in Europe’s logistics market are plentiful, and Germany is an ideal market to begin this journey, with increasing industry digitalisation, high support for logistics startups, and an openness from German corporates to incorporate innovative startup solutions.

 Opportunities in Germany’s logistics sector for Singapore startups

 According to Bundesvereinigung Logistik (BVL), a network for logistics and supply chain management in Germany, the logistics market in Europe amounted to €1,120b in 2018, with Germany accounting for around 25% of this market.
-Germany’s geographical location in the heart of Europe, and its top international position in infrastructure quality and logistics technology, have propelled it to one of Europe’s top logistics hubs.
+Germany’s geographical location in the heart of Europe, and its top international position in infrastructure quality and logistics technology, have propelled it to one of Europe’s top logistics hubs, allowing the country to be abundant with market opportunities.
 The industry forms the third largest sector of the German economy, after automotive and retail.